rsdoiel/shorthand/README.md

 # shorthand

-A simple label expander and markdown utility
+A simple label or macro expander

 Example use cases: